utlibraries/ai-music-metadata-project/README.md

 - **Must export to CSV to permanently save decisions**
 - Not recommended for batches over 500 items (large folder size)
 - Use JPEG images when possible (smaller files)
+- Items may be sorted by confidence and then put back in their original order.

 ---